flyteorg/flyte/rsts/deployment/configuration/general.rst

 ===================

 There are two approaches to applying the K8s Pod configuration.
-The **recommended** method is to use Flyte's default PodTemplate scheme.
+The **recommended** method is to use Flyte's Compile-time and Runtime PodTemplate schemes.
 You can do this by creating K8s PodTemplate resource/s that serves as the base configuration for all the task Pods that Flyte initializes.
 This solution ensures completeness regarding support configuration options and maintainability as new features are added to K8s.